-The Online Services Register will become a legal alternative to a paper Services Register book once approved by Synod in July 2023.
+The Online Services Register was approved by General Synod in July 2023 as a legal alternative to a paper Services Register book.

 Please note that the total number of adults regarding the Worshipping Community figure on the Statistics for Mission form should be calculated in the same way as the Regular worshippers number on the Parish Share Survey Form, the only difference being those members who had left or joined, in between the completion of the two forms.